tarantool/nginx_upstream_module/README.md

   * Backup and fault tolerance.
   * Low overhead.

-  Note: Websockets are currently not supported until Tarantool support out-of-bound replies.
+  Note: Websockets are currently not supported until Tarantool support out of band replies.

   About tarantool: http://tarantool.org